enothen/ansible-image-builder/README.md

 2. Your Ansible Execution Environment needs to have libguestfs-tools installed.
 You could do so by creating your own EE and include this rpm on the image.

 ### Sharing images with cloud providers
-Insights image builder can share images with cloud providers automatically after build, provided the yaml definition has all required fields.
-See minimal details below, or complete definitions in [examples/main.yaml](examples/main.yaml).
+Insights image builder can share images with cloud providers after a successfull build, provided the yaml definition has all required fields.
+See minimal requirements below, or complete definitions in [examples/main.yaml](examples/main.yaml).
+This is also documented in detail [here](https://docs.redhat.com/en/documentation/red_hat_insights/1-latest/html-single/deploying_and_managing_rhel_systems_in_hybrid_clouds/index#assembly_launching-customized-rhel-images-to-the-cloud-platforms-with-image-builder_host-management-services).

 #### Amazon Web Services
 Images shared with AWS require the definition to include the following fields: